CPB agrees to revive a $36 million deal with NPR killed after Trump's pressure

 On May 1, Trump issued an executive order that no federal money should go to the two public broadcasting networks.
 NPR and three Colorado public radio stations then filed suit against the White House, saying they were being unlawfully punished because the president did not like their news coverage.
 They contended the executive order represented a violation of First Amendment protections.
 Their suit names CPB as a defendant as well for, in their characterization, bending to the president's will.
 In Monday's legal filing, CPB agreed that the executive order was precisely the sort of government interference that Congress sought to prevent in establishing CPB as it did.

-In the summer, Republican leaders in the U.S. Congress, urged on by Trump, pulled back all $1.1 billion for future public broadcasting that had already been approved and signed into law by the president.
+In the summer, Republican leaders in Congress, urged on by Trump, pulled back all $1.1 billion for future public broadcasting that had already been approved and signed into law by the president.

-Throughout the legal battle, NPR has said, regardless of the outcome of the case, it would work with the contract winner — a consortium of public radio organizations called Public Media Infrastructure — to ensure the satellite and distribution system functioned properly.
-With the settlement in place, CPB is nonetheless pressing ahead with that contract.
+Throughout the legal battle, NPR has said, regardless of the outcome of the case, it would work with Public Media Infrastructure.

-NPR's broader constitutional case against Trump's executive order purporting to ban federal funding of public media continues.
-A hearing on its merits is scheduled for December.
+NPR's broader constitutional case against Trump's executive order continues.
+A hearing on its merits is scheduled for next month.

 Disclosure: This story was reported and written by NPR media correspondent David Folkenflik.
 It was edited by Deputy Business Editor Emily Kopp and Managing Editors Gerry Holmes and Vickie Walton-James.
 Under NPR's protocol for reporting on itself, no NPR corporate official or news executive reviewed this story before it was posted publicly.